sea-change/seachange/README.md

-The Sea Change Program on Zen Habits
+The Sea Change Program (Zen Habits)
 =========

 What is this?
 It's a way for members to submit problems, questions, suggestions for improvements, or other issues with the Sea Change Program.